 |Spring (January - May)||August 1||Deadlines vary.
 Not all programs accept applications.|

-After your file is pre-evaluated in the Center for International Programs, it is forwarded to the graduate department for the admission decision.
+After your file is pre-evaluated in International Programs, it is forwarded to the graduate department for the admission decision.
 Your application must be complete by the application deadline.